How to navigate Fiumicino airport, Rome, in 2026

 Plan to arrive at least 30 minutes before the check-in and bag drop opens to make sure you get a good place in the inevitable queue.

-Check-in at Fiumicino airport - it's always an adventure!Checking in at Fiumicino is never very quick...
+Passengers standing in line waiting to check in at Fiumicino airport, Rome.Checking in at Fiumicino is never very quick...

 It is really, really important that you leave as much time as you can to find your way through the check-in and security processes.
 Do not leave checking your bags until the last minute.